 If they don't have the correct address, you may never receive a notice of the debt.
 And if the collector doesn't have your correct phone number or address, you may not find out about the account until you see it listed on your credit report.

-Debt collection accounts can stay on your credit report for up to seven years.
-You can lessen the effects of a collection on your credit score by paying it off.
 As time passes, the collection account will affect your credit less.
 Continuing to pay all your other bills on time will also help your credit score recover from a debt collection.
 After seven years, it should fall off your credit report.

 - A debt collector is a person or company that collects payments on past-due accounts.

 - They may be hired by a business or buy the debt outright.

 - Legally, debt collectors can call, text, or email you, as well as send letters.
 They will also notify the credit bureaus of the collection account.